-Trump scandal magnifies bias that Clinton win good for U.S. markets
+Markets lean more toward Clinton win after Trump video

-NEW YORK The latest scandal in Republican Donald Trump's White House bid bolsters the campaign of his rival, Democrat Hillary Clinton, and magnifies an existing bias that a Clinton win is going to be better for U.S. markets, strategists said on Sunday.
+NEW YORK The controversy over Republican candidate Donald Trump's vulgar comments about women has increased U.S. financial markets' expectations that his Democratic rival Hillary Clinton will win the White House and give a boost to securities.

-In a now infamous video released on Friday, Trump, then a reality TV star, is heard talking on an open microphone about groping females and trying to seduce a married woman.
+In a video released on Friday, Trump is heard talking on an open microphone in 2005 about groping females and trying to seduce a married woman.
 The video was taped only months after Trump married his third wife, Melania.

 Strategists in a recent Reuters equity poll mostly viewed an election victory on Nov.
 8 by Clinton as more positive for stocks until year end, largely because her positions are well known.

-An early clue of the scandal's impact might be seen in Sunday's early Mexican peso gains and U.S. stock futures trading.
-U.S. stock index futures opened higher, with S&P 500 e-minis up 6 points, or 0.28 percent.
+The Mexican peso gained on Sunday and U.S. stock futures opened higher, with S&P 500 e-minis up 6 points, or 0.28 percent, as Trump fought off calls to quit the campaign after the video controversy.

 "It's a positive reaction (in stocks), and it's very consistent with what the market has been discounting, which is that Clinton will win and that's good news," said Hugh Johnson, chief investment officer of Hugh Johnson Advisors LLC in Albany, New York.